grassrootseconomics/docs.grassecon.org/docs/commons/sprout.md

 ## 3.0 Core Principles of the SPROUT License

 The following principles shall be binding for all Pools operating under this License.
-These principles define the legal and ethical boundaries of pool design, issuance of commitments, and inter-pool cooperation.
+These principles define the legal and ethical boundaries of pool design, acceptance of commitments, and inter-pool cooperation.

 ### 3.1 Principle of Care over Commerce